 Students in Kindergarten eat in their classrooms under adult supervision.
 Students in grades 1-8 eat in the school hall under adult supervision.
 Students should have a well-balanced lunch including a beverage such as water, milk, or juice.
 No soda is to be brought into school.
-Only clear water bottles may be used and must contain only water.
+If plastic water bottles are used, they must be clear.
+Any steel bottles may be opened to verify they contain only water.